-Carbon capture is one of the technologies we have today that can immediately stop the emissions coming out of smokestacks or remove CO2 directly from the atmosphere which is a must for the world to limit global warming to 1.5 degrees Celsius.
-That is why carbon capture stocks are gaining popularity recently as the technology offers a solution that can do just that.
+Carbon capture is one of the technologies we have today that can stop immediately emissions coming out of smokestacks.
+It can also remove CO2 directly from the atmosphere which is a must for a world aiming to clear up its historic emissions and limit global warming to 1.5 degrees Celsius.
+Carbon capture stocks are gaining popularity as the technology offers a solution that can balance out the CO2 levels in the atmosphere.

-Renewable energy and other clean energy alternatives like green hydrogen are set to take over from fossil fuels in the coming decades.
-However, renewable energy suffers from several constraints that are slowing down the transition like availability of power, longer time needed to build the necessary capacity to cover global energy requirements, power quality issues, grid and transmission barriers, costs, etc.
+Renewable energy and other clean energy alternatives like green hydrogen are set to prevail over fossil fuels in the coming decades.
+However, renewable energy suffers from several constraints that are slowing down the transition like availability of power, longer time needed to build the necessary capacity to cover global energy requirements, power quality issues, grid and transmission barriers, lack of storage, costs, etc.

 Green hydrogen is still in its early stages of development which means it would take decades for the industry to mature.
 As the clean energy transition is not happening overnight, the world needs a technology right now that could stop the emissions from fossil-fuel plants from entering the atmosphere.

-The business of capturing CO2 emissions has been around for a long time.
-It has been used since the 1920s for separating CO2 sometimes found in natural gas reservoirs from the saleable methane gas.
+The business of capturing CO2 emissions has been around for a while.
+It is used since the 1920s for separating CO2 sometimes found in natural gas reservoirs from the saleable methane gas.
 In the early 1970s, a stream of CO2 was captured from a gas processing facility in Texas and used for the first time in an oil field to boost the production of oil from the ground.

 That process is known as enhanced oil recovery and was proven successful.
 Since then, a lot of oil companies have been using CO2 capture technology mostly to boost oil recovery.
 In 1996, a new idea of carbon capture was introduced that changed the way the market looked at the technology.

-Equinor was first to use the existing technology in a new way – to permanently sequester the CO2 underground.
-It built and commissioned the first in the world carbon capture and storage facility that since then has been storing up to 1 million tons of CO2 emissions per year, cutting Norway’s total emissions by 3% over the last 20 years.
+Equinor was the first company to use the existing technology in a new way – to permanently sequester the CO2 underground.
+It built and commissioned the first carbon capture and storage facility in the world.
+Since launching, it has been storing up to 1 million tons of CO2 emissions per year, cutting Norway’s total emissions by 3% over the last 20 years.

 At the moment, there are almost no pure play carbon capture stocks.
 Most of the companies whose entire business is devoted to carbon capture are privately held and focus on the commercialization of the technology.